EddyVerbruggen/nativescript-plugin-firebase/docs/INVITES_DYNAMICLINKS.md

 _Invites_ lets you invite other users to your app from right within your own app, via SMS and/or Email.

+Keep in mind that invites are based of dynamic links, and so calling for an invite may return a plain dynamic link, in which case invitationId is null.

 ### Android
 * [Make sure you've uploaded your SHA1 fingerprint(s)](https://developers.google.com/android/guides/client-auth) to the Firebase console, then download the latest `google-services.json` file and add it to `app/App_Resources/Android`.